gotnochill815-web/clickpost-intent-engine/README.md

 - Boilerplate legal text
 - Generic customer-support instructions

-This significantly reduces false positives before verification.
+This reduces hallucinated or low-quality operational signals.

 ---

 ## 4. Evidence Verification

-Every extracted quote is verified using exact substring matching against the original webpage.
+Every extracted evidence quote is verified using exact substring matching against the original fetched webpage.

 Signals are labeled as:

-- verified
+- **verified**
-- manual_review
+- **manual_review**

 Only verified signals contribute to intent scoring.